 Over the years, I have carried many different titles for work: Account Executive, Waiter, Manager, Stock-Boy, Pond Scraper, Construction, Laborer, Retail Associate, Go Cart Flag Waver, Bouncer, Bartender, Registered Nurse, Salesman, and Mover.
 My favorite was NOT Go Cart Flag Waver.
 Those kids were punks, but so was I.

 I began to be called into full time vocational ministry when I felt a burden to equip and encourage Christians to be the hope of the world, especially in the local church.
-My role here is with Frontlines, where I get to utilize my hospitality background to welcome in others to the local church body of Watermark.
-The very same one that God used to change me!
+My role here is on the Married Community Team, where I get to do just that!